markus456/jsontodyncol/README.md

-# jsontodyncol
-JSON to Dynamic Column converter
+# jsontodyncol - JSON to Dynamic Column converter

+Parses one or more JSON objects from a file and transforms them into MySQL INSERT statements with the JSON translated into dymanic columns.

+For info about dynaic columns, read https://mariadb.com/kb/en/mariadb/dynamic-columns/ .
 ## Building

 Build with: